kkinnear/zprint/doc/reference.md

 configuration parameters of that style to be what you think they were before.
 It is not possible to simply restore the options map to what it was prior to the changes made by the `<options-map>`.

+#### Altering the formatting of lists which begin with collections

+In addition to strings containing function names, you can use the keywords: `:list`, `:map`, `:vector`, and `:set` as keys in the `:fn-map`.
+When a list shows up with one of these collections as the first element, the `:fn-map` entry with that collection type will be used.

 #### Altering the formatting of quoted lists